BioforestChain/dweb_browser/README.md

 [ZH DOC](./README_ZH.md) ｜ [Welcome to Dweb Browser discord](https://discord.gg/nBPgPzPbgX)

 dweb-browser is a browser platform built in accordance with Dweb standards, and exposes the capabilities of the browser and the native system capabilities of the browser through various dweb modules.
-Currently, we have implemented support for mainstream platforms such as Android, IOS, MacOS, and Windows.
+Currently, we have implemented support for mainstream platforms such as Android, iOS, MacOS, and Windows.

 We define the app installed in `Dweb Browser` as a `dweb app`.
 With a simple configuration file, you can quickly install your `web app` on various platforms.